-Left to Right: Autumn Beyer, Dr. Lynne Goldstein, and Susan Kooiman.
-Image Courtesy of Autumn Beyer.
+Left to Right: Autumn Painter, Dr. Lynne Goldstein, and Susan Kooiman.
+Image Courtesy of Autumn Painter.

 Works to mitigate and protect the archaeological resources on Michigan State University’s beautiful and historic campus.
 Campus Archaeology works with multiple departments across the University to make sure that this cultural heritage is protected.
 Almost the entire process of completing an excavation project, from design to historical research to excavation to reporting to outreach is completed by MSU undergraduate and graduate students, advancing their education in unique ways.
 CAP also works to contribute to the public understanding of MSU’s cultural heritage, through contributions to academic journals, giving talks and presentations on campus, and developing outreach opportunities throughout the community.
 Learn more!

 Images throughout the site are courtesy of the Michigan State University Archives & Historical Collections unless specifically noted.
 Learn more!